ajcwebdev/dash-transcripts/markdown_files/2023-12-04-maya-dash-next-level.md

 [04:37] and one that acts as an independent and self-sustaining circular economy.
 Sounds good.
 Let's make it happen.
 [04:42] We're on the right side of history here.
 And those that are looking to destroy and ban these freedom tech tools, [04:49] they're on the wrong side of history.
 Absolutely.
 [04:58] Dang, I like it when things include both a problem and a solution.
-Don't you, Ryan?
+Don't you, Rion?
 [05:03] Well, there's nothing more important than the solutions, for sure.
 But you first have to identify the correct problems to be solving, I think.
 [05:11] So they're both important.
 Right on.
 [05:14] Well, today we are talking about one of the more fun solutions in the Dash space currently, which is how do I trade from one crypto to another crypto?
 [05:25] And also, how do I earn on crypto outside of...
 Well, in the case of Dash, outside of the masternode system, [05:32] how do I earn on my Dash in a permissionless setting?
 So we're here to talk about the Maya protocol.
 [05:38] So you have been digging into this decentralized exchange system pretty heavily recently.
-Is that right, Ryan?
+Is that right, Rion?
 [05:45] Yeah, I've got the bug, I guess you could say, with decentralized exchanges in general.
 And why they're so important.
 [05:57] And so I have been digging quite a bit into Maya, into ThorChain before that.
 Because I think it's so important that we build this infrastructure.
 [06:09] And not just the infrastructure, but we transition people to being, to using decentralized exchanges over centralized exchanges, first and foremost.